ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-6/section-4/5-http-case-study.md

 ---
-title: 'Chapter 5: Case Study: Aggregating Asynchronous HTTP Request Outcomes'
+title: 'Case Study: Aggregating Asynchronous HTTP Request Outcomes'
 description: >-
   This chapter provides a comprehensive, practical case study that applies the "Map to Boolean, then Aggregate" pattern to a common real-world scenario: